creimers/cmsplugin_multipinmap/README.md

 # djangocms multi pin map plugin

 A djangocms map plugin that can display multiple pins.
-Avaliable as google maps or [leaflet](http://leafletjs.com/) sytle.
+Avaliable as google maps or [leaflet](http://leafletjs.com/) style.

 ## Installation